-Alpine goats appear to be shrinking in size, according to new research from Durham University.
+These goats that live in the Italian Alps appear to be shrinking in size, according to research from Durham University.

 The researchers studied the body size of Alpine Chamois, a species of mountain goat, over the past 30 years.
 To their surprise, they discovered that young Chamois now weigh about 25 percent less than animals of the same age in the 1980s.
 That’s a big change in a short period of time.
 (Similarly, moose in Michigan have been physical shrunk by 16 percent over 40 years.)

 When the team investigated long-term records of Chamois body weights and average temperatures in Italian Alps, they discovered a correlation between the decrease in mountain goat body weight and the warming climate in the region, which became 3-4 degrees C warmer over the 30 years of the study.

 In recent years, decreases in body size have been identified in a variety of animal species, including goats, and correlations to the changing climate have often been found.
 According to lead author Dr. Tom Mason of the School of Biological and Biomedical Sciences at Durham University, “Body size declines attributed to climate change are widespread in the animal kingdom, with many fish, bird and mammal species getting smaller.
 However, the decreases we observe here are astonishing.”